Hola mi Gente,

-In fact, most of us have a narrow set of sexual practices -- the “lick-em, stick-em, and cum” school of sexual gratification -- a short sequence of erotic acts that varies little from day to day, partner to partner.
+In fact, most of us have a narrow set of sexual practices that entail a short sequence of erotic acts that varies little from day to day, partner to partner -- the “lick-em, stick-em, and cum” school of sexual gratification.
 We seem to fear any form of sexual experimentation or originality.
 Conversely, we seek out the new in movies, books, travel, fashion, and gadgets but our sexual expression remains bland and repetitive.

 Though sexual fear is widespread, it’s hard to detect because it usually exists alongside positive attitudes towards sex.
 Only a very few erotophobic individuals see all sex in a negative way.
-Most of enjoy erotic pleasure in specific contexts.
-It’s similar to the way some racists deny that their racist attitudes because “some of my best friends are Latino/a.”
-Most of us cannot see our erotophobia because we are conscious of only our positive sexual feelings.
+Most of us enjoy erotic pleasure in specific contexts.
+It’s similar to the way some racists deny their racist attitudes because “some of my best friends are Latin@/ Black,” etc. Most of us cannot see our erotophobia because we are conscious of only our positive sexual feelings.
 That’s why I’m confronted with a lot of denial, statements such as, “I couldn’t be erotophobic; I’ve had so many lovers, I’ve lost count,” or, “Not me Eddie!
-How could you say I fear sex, I do it all the time?!!”
+How could you say I fear sex, I do it all the time?!”

-Secondly, erotophobia is often learned is through a highly unconscious process.
+Secondly, erotophobia is often learned is through an insidiously unconscious process.
 We acquire this fear in much the same way we acquire accent in our speech.
 In the same way, we absorb erotophobia subliminally in our early years through countless social interactions that are so normal and widespread, we take them for granted.
 Sure, later adult experiences serve to undo some this irrational fear of sex, but reinforces others.
-Schools, religion, the media, and the legal system set policies that embed senseless sexual fears in millions of minds, yet we are almost completely ignorant of its effect.
+Schools, religion, the media, and the legal system set policies that condition senseless sexual fears in millions of minds, yet we are almost completely ignorant of its effect.

 Finally, the last reason why we are not conscious of our own negative attitudes towards sex is that irrational sexual ideas are so deeply entrenched in our culture that they are difficult to recognize as ridiculous.
-Furthermore, even a suggestion of a culturally sanctioned notion of sex will be attacked irrationally.
+Furthermore, even a suggestion of a culturally unsanctioned notion of sex will be attacked irrationally.
 One good example is the widespread irrational belief that the sight of adult recreational nudity harms children.
 Such an idea is regularly stated but has no basis in reality -- there’s no empirical basis for such a belief.
 It’s a delusion that is often expressed, but rarely challenged.
 In fact it’s immune from rational challenge.
-This is why few whites in colonial America could recognize that their (assumed) ideas about racial inferiority lacked any sense.

 Yeah, sex is good for you… what a concept.